adamstallard/coinsensus/README.md

 ## Purpose

 Each instance of coinsensus is a fund that's managed by a voting group.
 The instance has its own token which entitles its holders to receive dividends from a vault of contributed tokens of other types.
-The instance token is meant to circulate and have value from the anticipation of future dividends.
+The instance token is meant to circulate and have value in anticipation of future dividends.

 ## Use Cases